BalintCsala/minecraft-vanilla-skybox/README.md

 ## Other customizations

 - The shader removes fog by default, because it might clash with the skybox.
 To revert this, delete `assets/minecraft/shaders/include/fog.glsl`.
+- The shader removes the horizon of the game (only appears at sunset and gives the lower edge of the sky an orangeish hue).
+If you want to revert this, delete `assets/minecraft/shaders/core/position_color.vsh` and the same but with `.fsh`

 ## Limitations